 Part of the reason for us all living longer is an improvement in healthcare over the last decade.
 However, with this improvement comes an increase in demand on the NHS and on care services like care homes.
 For this reason, it is important that we all take responsibility for our health and quality of life in our later years.
 Nobody wants to think about a time when they might be less independent or less physically able, but there are so many things you can to do ensure you are as healthy as possible, and as prepared as possible.
 Here are our top tips on how to have a good quality of life in your later years:

 Malnutrition is a huge problem for the elderly population because nutrition needs change as you get older.
 If the right adjustments aren’t made, you can find yourself deficient in lots of essential vitamins and minerals, and facing a decline in health if it isn’t resolved.
 Seek advice from your GP or healthcare providers on how to adapt your diet to your age and activity levels so your body has everything it needs to help you thrive in later life.
+And it is particularly important to have high calorie meals if you have little appetite so your body gets what it needs.

 It is a common belief that you have to slow down and move less as you get older, but that simply isn’t the case.
 You should stay active and mobile for as long as you possibly can.
 The more you build muscle and flexibility, the more able you will be to avoid bone or muscle damage.
 Better balance and strength enables you to avoid falls and exercise helps keep your heart in good shape, and helps avoid excessive weight gain.